ibexa/documentation-developer/docs/release_notes/ez_platform_v3.0_deprecations.md

 - The "Design" Section has been removed from clean installation data.
 - The `ezkeyword_attribute_link` table now has a `version` column.

-#### Content Type Update handlers
+#### Content type Update handlers

 The following obsolete handler has been removed:

-- `DeferredLegacy` Content Type Update handler (`eZ\Publish\Core\Persistence\Legacy\Content\Type\Update\Handler\DeferredLegacy`) with its optional Symfony Container Service (`ezpublish.persistence.legacy.content_type.update_handler.deferred`)
+- `DeferredLegacy` content type Update handler (`eZ\Publish\Core\Persistence\Legacy\Content\Type\Update\Handler\DeferredLegacy`) with its optional Symfony Container Service (`ezpublish.persistence.legacy.content_type.update_handler.deferred`)

-Subscribe to eZ Platform Symfony Events to handle deferring of updating of Content items after their Content Type update instead.
+Subscribe to eZ Platform Symfony Events to handle deferring of updating of Content items after their content type update instead.

 ### Symfony Services